ansalls/HRG-Grouper-Analysis/README.md

 # HRG-Grouper-Analysis

- Materials used for probing the NHS' HRG grouper software to better understand its behavior
+ Materials used to probe the NHS's HRG grouper software and better understand its behavior.

 ## C_Utils